resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Security Groups simply allow you to specify what network traffic is allowed to reach your machine in the cloud..

-So I create a security group that specifies what network traffic is going to reach it.
-In this case, I want to create one that allows both ssh and http.
+So I need to make sure that there are security groups that specify what network traffic is going to reach a machine I launch.
+In this case, I want a security group (or groups) that allow both ssh and http.

 HTTP is required to allow web browsers to access the running instance.

 SSH is required to allow us to access the instance to manage it.
-You can see it giving us access to the administrator interface.
+You can see it as giving us access to the administrator interface.

 ###Project -> Access & Security Tab -> Key Pairs